-Before starting certolizumab pegol you’ll have a chest x-ray and blood tests to check if you’ve ever been exposed to tuberculosis (TB).
-You may need a course of treatment for latent (asymptomatic) TB before starting certolizumab pegol.
+Before starting certolizumab pegol you’ll have a chest x-ray and blood tests to check if you’ve ever been exposed to the condition tuberculosis (ter-ber-cue-low-sis) (TB).

 - even if it doesn’t seem to be working at first

-- even when your symptoms improve (as this will help to keep the disease under control).
+- even when your symptoms improve, as this will help to keep the disease under control.

 If you forget a dose of certolizumab pegol, take the next dose as soon as you remember.
 Then continue according to your original schedule.

-Because certolizumab pegol affects your immune system, it can make you more likely to pick up infections.
+Because certolizumab pegol affects the immune system, it can make you more likely to pick up infections.
 It can also make them harder to spot.